A topic from the subject of Kinetics in Chemistry.

 where:

-The pre-exponential factor, A, is a measure of the frequency of collisions between molecules.
-The activation energy, Ea, is the minimum amount of energy that molecules must have in order to react.
-The gas constant, R, is a constant that is equal to 8.314 J/mol·K.
+The pre-exponential factor, A, represents the frequency of collisions between molecules.
+The activation energy, Ea, is the minimum energy molecules must possess to react.

 Equipment and Techniques